autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/localization-mode/eagleye-guide.md

 Eagleye is an open-source GNSS/IMU-based localizer initially developed by [MAP IV.
 Inc](https://map4.jp/).
 It provides a cost-effective alternative to LiDAR and point cloud-based localization by using low-cost GNSS and IMU sensors to provide vehicle position, orientation, and altitude information.

-The users can choose between LiDAR and point cloud-based localization stacks or GNSS/IMU-based Eagleye localizer, depending on their specific needs and operating environment.

 ### Dependencies

 The below packages are automatically installed during the setup of Autoware as they are listed in [autoware.repos](https://github.com/autowarefoundation/autoware/blob/main/autoware.repos).